Cutting edge scholarship and conversations with leading LGBTQ politicians and advocates.

 New Faces, New Realities: Queer Black Voices in Office

 Park Cannon is a State Legislator representing Atlanta.
 Elected in 2016 she is one of five out LGBTQ members in the Georgia statehouse.
-Vernetta Alston is a State Legislator representing Durham.
-Appointed in 2020 she is also one of five out state representatives in North Carolina.
-Park and Vernetta are two of the most impressive voices in elected office in America today.
+Park is one of the most impressive voices in elected office in America today.

 Thursday July 23:

 Kristopher Velasco (University of Texas at Austin)

 Queering the World Society: Global Norms, Rival Transnational Networks, and the Contested Case of LGBT Rights